RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots.md

 fi

 # If there is no system based screenshot directory defined then define it in the system based retroarch.cfg
-if ! grep -q "screenshot_directory" $systemretroarch; then
+if ! grep -q "screenshot_directory" "$systemretroarch"; then
     iniSet "screenshot_directory" "$imgdir" "$systemretroarch" fi
 ```